tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 Most of this guide should apply to any Markdown/JSON-based site: E.g: Hugo, GatsbyJS, Astro, Jekyll, 11ty, Gridsome, etc.

-We'll assume your using Hugo for this example.
+We'll assume you're using Hugo for this example.
 If you don't have a Hugo site you started you can clone this [simple starter site](https://github.com/tinalabs/vanilla-hugo).

 ```bash,copy
 git clone https://github.com/tinalabs/vanilla-hugo.git